FrontEnd-classroom-assignments/quiz-input/README.md

 # Simple Quiz
 Build a simple React + TypeScript application that allows a user to type in quiz questions and play a random question.

+Create a new React component `QuizForm`.
+In that component implement the following simple quiz:

 Step 1.
 Collect questions
 Allow the user to type a question and select its difficulty level: "Easy", "Medium", or "Hard".
 - On clicking "Add Question", the question and level should be added to an array in state.